davidgsd/AllScan/README.md

 If you did an update, **force a browser reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button**, so your browser will load the updated JavaScript and CSS files.

-NOTES for ASL3:
-1. Be sure you have Allmon3 properly set up and fully working before installing AllScan.
-AllScan by default uses the allmon3.ini file Asterisk Manager credentials.

 NOTES for HamVOIP only:
 1. You may need to uncomment/add the following lines in /etc/php/php.ini (make sure they do not have a ';' in front)<br>
 	extension=pdo_sqlite.so<br>